(Bekushiru: 2077 Nihon Sakoku)

 Sori sets up some enthralling action sequences that certainly give Shinji Aramaki a run for his money – the sequence with two SWORD agents pursuing a motorcycle-riding android between rows of packing crates; and especially the penultimate sequences where the various rebels race through the tunnels to the Daiwa laboratory in futuristic dune buggies dragging cables while pursued by The Jags, which are what look like the sandworms from Dune (1984) made up of a whirling vortex of junk metal.
 The climactic sequences fighting amid the collapsing city have that massive scale of anime action that kicks in with the essential ‘wow’ factor.

-Director (Fumihko) Sori next went onto make the live-action Ichi (2008) about a blind swordswoman and returned to animation and genre material with the science-fiction film Orbital (2009), the fantasy film Dragon Age: Dawn of the Seeker (2012) and the live-action version of the anime Fullmetal Alchemist (2017), Fullmetal Alchemist: The Revenge of Scar (2022) and Fullmetal Alchemist: Final Transmutation (2022).
+Director (Fumihko) Sori next went onto make the live-action Ichi (2008) about a blind swordswoman and returned to animation and genre material with the science-fiction film Orbital (2009), the fantasy film Dragon Age: Dawn of the Seeker (2012) and a trilogy of live-action films based on the anime Fullmetal Alchemist (2017), Fullmetal Alchemist: The Revenge of Scar (2022) and Fullmetal Alchemist: Final Transmutation (2022).